 That is privacy preserving

-The HAT ecosystem consists of all supporters, users, developers, firms and other organizations using HATs to support the exchange and trade of physical, digital and social artefacts – data and content: a network that comes together to give everyone, everywhere the benefit of privacy-preserving exchange of their personal data and content.
+The HAT platform consists of all supporters, users, developers, firms and other organizations using HATs to support the exchange and trade of physical, digital and social artefacts – data and content: a network that comes together to give everyone, everywhere the benefit of privacy-preserving exchange of their personal data and content.
 An individual can configure, combine, display or visualise their data gained from any source and permit the exchange of his or her data with other individuals or organisations.

 Managed by HATDeX